Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Applications

-One tempting question is whether, for a given set of cost predictors, there exists a \emph{prescriptive} routing operator for which the set of coherent flows are exactly the \DPEs{} or at least a subset of the \DPEs.
+One tempting question is whether, for a given set of cost predictors, there exists a \emph{prescriptive} routing operator for which the set of coherent flows \revMinor{is exactly the set of \DPEs{} (\Cref{def:dpe}) (or at least a subset of the \DPEs)}.
 Of course, for any given \DPE{} $f$, we can ``a posteriori'' construct a prescriptive routing operator as $r_{e,i} = f_{e,i}^+ / (\sum_{e'\in\edgesFrom{v}} f_{e,i}^+)$ (whenever well-defined) such that (only) $f$ is coherent with respect to this operator.
 However, the use of the equilibrium solution $f$ in the definition of the behavioural model is not satisfying as usually we want to find $f$ as the solution to the model.

 Assuming all cost predictors are causal, another attempt would be to choose for every node and every possible set of outgoing edges some fixed flow-split over the active outgoing edges.
 Such a routing operator would then still be prescriptive, and any coherent flow would be a \DPE.
-In fact, for IDE, this is exactly what \textcite[Routing 4.10]{Bayen2019} propose where they define a routing operator that equally distributes flow over all outgoing edges starting a currently shortest path.
+In fact, for IDE (\Cref{ex:ide}), this is exactly what is discussed in \textcite[Routing 4.10]{Bayen2019}: They define a routing operator that equally distributes flow over all outgoing edges starting a currently shortest path.
 Any coherent flow would then be an IDE.

-However, as already noted in \cite{Bayen2019}, this routing operator does not satisfy the continuity conditions{} introduced there (nor the ones used in this paper) and, hence, they cannot show existence of such flows.{} In fact, it is not hard to see that coherent flows \wrt such a routing operator need not exist in general: { \begin{example} Consider a single-source, single-sink network with two parallel paths consisting of two edges each.
-We use the Vickrey queueing model to define the physical model.
-All edges have a free flow travel time of $1$.
-The edges on one path have service rates of $4$ and $2$, respectively, while the edges on the bottom path have service rates of $2$ both (\cf \Cref{fig:NonExistenceNaiveIDE}).
+However, as already noted in \cite{Bayen2019}, this routing operator does not satisfy the continuity conditions{} introduced there (nor the ones used in this paper) and, hence, they cannot show existence of such flows.{} In fact, it is not hard to see that coherent flows \wrt such a routing operator need not exist in general: